 The confederate states declared their secession from the United States following the November 1860 election of Republican Abraham Lincoln to the U.S. presidency.
 Lincoln’s platform opposed the expansion of slavery.
 Before Lincoln took office in March, a new Confederate government was established in February 1861, which was considered illegal by the government of the United States.
 Many southern whites had considered themselves more Southern than American and were prepared to fight for their state and their region to be independent of the larger nation (Thomas, 2011).

-The statues and emblems that are now being debated are remnants of a by-gone era in the U.S., which once symbolized the tenets of the confederacy: Slavery, Lynchings, Intimidations and Racial segregation.
+The statues and emblems that are now being debated are remnants of a by-gone era in the U.S., which once symbolized the tenets of the confederacy: slavery, lynchings, intimidation, and racial segregation.
 The statues themselves are stone carvings and nothing more.
 Yet, the debacle and persistent support from Donald Trump in attaching human aspirations and martyrdom to these artifacts has reopened a wound in America that is at the center of this nation’s current unraveling.
 The fight in the streets of America over the statues has prompted President Trump to take the side which supports white nationalism, anti-Semitic rhetoric, and racial inequity.
-To this end, President Trump is giving a voice and impetus for white nationalists to breathe life back into the confederacy, which has a mission of complete separatism and the eradication of all persons of color from America.
+To this end, President Trump gives a voice and impetus for white nationalists to breathe life back into the confederacy, which has a mission of complete separatism and the eradication of all persons of color from America.

 A Presidency With No Honor

-This presidency is a nation divided.
+Trump's presidency represents a nation divided.
 Donald Trump has not demonstrated his ability to separate his personal hatred and subjectivity from the greater good that should drive a nation.
-For those of us who did not put him in the White House understood early on that his lack of character, moral code, and discipline would tarnish our nation.
-For those who did put him in the White House and continue to support his propaganda remain suspect in terms of their own character and moral code.
+Those of us who did not put him in the White House understood early on that his lack of character, moral code, and discipline would tarnish our nation.
+Those who did put him in the White House and continue to support his propaganda remain suspect in terms of their own character and moral code.
 (CNN) Sen. Bob Corker slammed President Donald Trump's handling of the racially motivated protests in Charlottesville, Virginia, charging that the President "has not demonstrated he understands the character of this nation."

 A Tennessee Republican told reporters in Chattanooga, Tennessee, on Thursday that he thinks there must be "radical changes" within the White House.
 While Sen. Tim Scott of South Carolina said Trump's "moral authority is compromised" and the mother of Charlottesville’s victim, Heather Heyer, says she won't talk to Trump after Trump said that there were bad folks on both sides of the Charlottesville protests.